tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/compute/virtualmachines/virtualmachines-create-or-update.md

 Status code: 200 (OK).
 404 (NotFound) if a resource does not exist.

 The following example shows the response body for a virtual machine that was created from a platform image.
-Responses from other create operations will include the elements shown in the Examples section below.
+Responses from other create operations will include the elements shown in the following Examples section.

 ```
 {